 Still have questions about your graduate school portfolio?

-Read our Tips for Prospective Students for helpful information on what to include depending on if you have a background in computer science, information technology, art, design, business or marketing.
+Read our tips for preparing your portfolio for helpful information on what to include depending on if you have a background in computer science, information technology, art, design, business or marketing.

 Contact our admissions officer and he can send you samples of work and guide you through the portfolio process.